apache/tvm-rfcs/rfcs/0066-docker-image-tags.md

 # Reference-level explanation

-As an improvement to the current situation, this RFC proposes the adption of a tagging scheme currently used in the `tlcpackstaging` (https://hub.docker.com/u/tlcpackstaging) repository, composed by:
+As an improvement to the current situation, this RFC proposes the adoption of a tagging scheme currently used in the `tlcpackstaging` (https://hub.docker.com/u/tlcpackstaging) repository, composed by:

 * a timestamp YYYYMMDD-HHMMSS
 * the last short git hash added in that image